Skeith918/usuals_install_script/README.md

 ## List of scripts
 Script Name    | Description
 -------------  | -------------
-install_docker.sh | Install lastest version of Docker, Docker-compose and it dependencies
+docker.sh | Install lastest version of Docker, Docker-compose and it dependencies